lyusupov/ADSB-Out/README.md

 4. "*Ghost in the Air(Trafﬁc): On insecurity of ADS-B protocol and practical attacks on ADS-B devices*", **Andrei Costin and Aurelien Francillon**, 2015
 5. "*ADS-B Decoding Guide*", **Junzi Sun**, 2017

+# History
+This is a fork orginally from https://github.com/lyusupov/ADSB-Out in September 2017.